ahmadzaki2975/SBM-WebServer/README.md

 # SBM-WebServer

-Code for serving data from an ESP32.
+Code to serve data from an ESP32.

 Uses web socket for real time communication.

 Frontend web work in progress.